 You could say I’m one of those rags to riches stories in the making.
 I entered this world like most, in a hospital room naked and screaming.
 However, I entered the world with absolutely no advantage.
 Some might say I was dealt a crap hand.
 I grew up in a low-income area, where my family and most other families were on welfare or some kind of government support.
-Growing up I slept on the hard-floor of my grandmother’s 2-bedroom apartment with my 3 brothers, while my grandmother and mom shared a bedroom, and my uncle took the other room.
+Growing up, I slept on the hard-floor of my grandmother’s two bedroom apartment with my three brothers, while my grandmother and mom shared a bedroom, and my uncle took the other room.

-Shit, we were so poor that my grandmother would use the oven to heat the apartment (not for cooking for, instead cracking the oven door while it was on with nothing in it).
+Shit, we were so poor that my grandmother would use the oven to heat the apartment (not for cooking, instead, cracking the oven door while it was on with nothing in it).
 That couldn’t have been safe.
 And to this day I don’t really know if it was actually cheaper to heat the apartment using the oven vs. the actual heating unit.
-Either way my grandmother was determined it was the best and cheapest way to heat the house.
+Either way, my grandmother was determined it was the best and cheapest way to heat the house.

 MY PARENTS WERE NOT ROLE MODELS